PRAVEENKUMARRAJENDRAN/dsa-alg/README.md

 ```

 ### Get started
-How to count the number of words in a sentences:
+Use the Algorithms and datastructures to solve the problem:

 ```Python
 from dsa-alg import Search